-FMCS requests \$53,705,000 for 2023.
-This request consists of a base increase of \$3.7 million above the 2022 appropriation to cover anticipated salary and benefit cost increases and continuing increases in Federal Protective Service (FPS) charges.
-In addition, FMCS will be playing a significant role in carrying out more than 25 specific recommendations of the White House Task Force on Worker Organizing and Empowerment.1
+FMCS requests \$55,815,000 for 2024.
+This request consists of an increase of \$2.110 million above the 2023 appropriation to cover anticipated salary and benefit cost increases and increased program delivery cost.
+In addition, FMCS will be playing a significant role in carrying out more than 25 specific recommendations of the first and second White House Task Force Reports on Worker Organizing and Empowerment (Task Force) issued pursuant to Executive Order 14025.

-Key among the task force recommendations is for FMCS to undertake early intervention activities in newly certified or recognized bargaining units.
+Key among the Task Force recommendations is for FMCS to undertake early intervention activities in newly certified or recognized bargaining units.
 Once a union is certified or recognized, the NLRA requires both parties to negotiate in good faith.
-According to Bloomberg Law, on average, it takes 409 days between the time a union is certified and the time a collective bargaining agreement is finalized with the employer, and that percentage varies greatly between sectors.
+According to Bloomberg Law, on average, it takes 409 days between the time a union is certified and the time a collective bargaining agreement is finalized with the employer, and that average varies greatly between sectors.
 Health care workers, for example, take an average of 528 days to reach a collective bargaining agreement.

 At best, newly organized or recognized groups struggle to understand their new roles, responsibilities, and processes.
 Commonly, the contentious relationship from protracted organizing battles carries over to the new collective bargaining process, resulting in long delays, litigation, and or disruptions to the economy.
 Parties need assistance at this critical moment of their newly established long-term relationship.
+And the need is growing-during the first nine months of 2022 (October 1-June 30), union representation petitions filed at the National Labor Relations Board (NLRB) have increased 56 percent.ii

 With its deep and long-standing relationship with both labor and management, FMCS is uniquely positioned to assist parties with collective bargaining and their legal obligation to negotiate in good faith.
+With so many new parties, FMCS is now augmenting outreach and providing mediator assignments for all newly organized units.
 A concerted effort by FMCS to train and assist newly recognized bargaining units will provide them the skills and knowledge to effectively communicate, problem-solve, and negotiate agreements in a less contentious environment.